-Quick AARP Medicare Supplement plans review: AARP offers a wide selection of Medicare Supplement plans that are underwritten by UnitedHealthcare, the nation’s largest health insurance company and Medigap provider.
+Quick AARP Medicare Supplement plans review: AARP offers a wide selection of Medicare Supplement Insurance plans (also called Medigap) that are underwritten by UnitedHealthcare Insurance Company, the nation’s largest health insurance and Medigap provider.

 Pros and Cons of AARP Medicare Supplement Plans

 |What we like about AARP Medigap plans:||The drawbacks of AARP Medigap plans:|

 Also called as Medigap, AARP Medigap plans work with Original Medicare Parts A and B. They help beneficiaries reduce their out-of-pocket costs by lowering or eliminating copays, coinsurance payments, and deductibles.
 They can even cover expenses such as mental health visits, dental, vision, hearing, emergency room visits, or even care at a skilled nursing facility.
 Coverage is valid at Medicare-participating doctors and hospitals across the United States even when traveling (though many do not cover foreign travel emergencies), and plans are guaranteed to be renewable as long as you continue to pay your monthly premiums.
 Medicare Supplement Insurance plans are also compatible with Medicare Part D plans that can lower your prescription drug costs.

 - Gym membership

 - Vision discount through EyeMed

 AARP Medigap plan members get services and discounts such as a 24/7 nurse line, and gym membership.